medialab/hyphe/doc/install.md

 ### 6.3) Serve everything with Apache

+Or with anything else, just serve statically the hyphe_frontend/app directory with any web server, for instance with

+python -m SimpleHTTPServer 8000

 The backend core API relies on a Twisted web server serving on a dedicated port (defined as `core_api_port` in `config.json` just before).
 For external access, proxy redirection is handled by Apache.